USVDH/PolyCraft-Fabric/README.md

 # Polycraft

 Version 2.0 of the private Minecraft survival server Polycraft.
+Check the releases page for the configurations for specific versions of Minecraft.

 ## Getting Started